 Go to guide>>

-After A Volatility Spike At The End Of July / Beginning Of August, BTC Has Found A New Range Just Below USD 12,000 (CAD $15,000) – We Detail Some Current Trading Dynamics
+After A Volatility Spike in price At The End Of July / Beginning Of August, BTC Has Found A New Range Just Below USD 12,000 (CAD $15,000) – We Detail Some Current Trading Dynamics

 Takeaway: In late July, 10-day realized BTC volatility jumped from a near-record low 11% to 86% in about a week.
 Since then the measure has settled back into the 40% range.
 This remains low by historical standards with 1-year realized volatility, for example, remaining in the 80% range.
 This has had a noticeable impact on funding markets.
 Investors were borrowing USD to buy crypto on Bitfinex at rates as high as 30% annualized two weeks ago and now are paying about half of that.
 Similar contraction has happened in perpetual swap funding rates which have roughly halved, though longs consistently continue to pay shorts.
 All that said, BTC futures markets remain in steep contango.
 Furthermore, USD 12,000 is arguably the last major visible technical level before all-time highs in the range of 20k.
 A breakout or decisive failure at this key range seems likely to hold bullish implications for volatility.

 - Fidelity Director of Digital Funds, Peter Jubber, filed documents with the SEC related to a new fund called Wise Origin Bitcoin Index Fund I, LP.
 The fund, incorporated earlier this year, will share headquarters with Fidelity.
 Few details regarding the fund were revealed in the filing. – link – @Forbes

 - The US IRS has sent out a letter to individuals it suspects have purchased crypto in the past, reminding them of their tax obligations.
 The letter, dated August 14, instructs individuals to, ‘file amended returns or delinquent returns’ if any crypto disclosures were originally omitted. – link – @Decrypt